Integrate your dedicated server to AMS using the AGS SDK

 - The fleet is deactivated.

-- The is fleet scaling in as demand for dedicated servers decreases.
+- The fleet is scaling in as demand for dedicated servers decreases.

 - The nodes hosting the dedicated servers need to be taken down for maintenance.